weinholt/akku/README.md

 There are these options:

  - Use the release source tarball.
-This option uses the GNU build system and requires Guile 2.2 (the development package), pkg-config, make, git and libcurl.
+This option uses the GNU build system and requires Guile 2.2 or 3.0 (the development package), pkg-config, make, git and libcurl.
 This works on the widest range of operating systems and architectures.